DataScienceUIBK/TempHintEval/DEVELOPMENT.md

    ```

 4. **Create a Pull Request**
-   Go to the original ragas repository and create a new pull request from your feature branch.
+   Go to the original HintEval repository and create a new pull request from your feature branch.

 ## Coding Standards